 Once you have identified stakeholders, categorize them according to their interest and influence, next step is to come up with a detailed communication/engagement plan.
-Like Scrum being an empirical (based on what is experienced or seen and not on theory) process, this engagement plan has to be a live document which will keep on changing till the time project is LIVE.
+Like Scrum being an empirical (based on what is experienced or seen and not on theory) process, this engagement plan has to be a live document which will keep on changing as and when required.

 - Name of the stakeholder